Functional Family Therapy (Western Kansas)

 Efforts are made to make FFT affordable for all families.
-Funding for FFT is made possible by Kansas Department of Correction Juvenile Service Functional Family Therapy Expansion funds, insurance payments, and client fees.
-Most major insurances are accepted including Medicaid and Cenpatico.
+Funding for FFT is made possible by Kansas Department of Correction Juvenile Service Functional Family Therapy Expansion funds and insurance payments.
+Most major insurances are accepted including Medicaid.

 FFT Therapists Work Towards: